Trump Gold Card Visa Cost: Complete 2026 Breakdown

 • Path to citizenship in a country that does not tax citizenship-based income (unlike many nations)

-For those considering the Gold Card, understanding the specific benefits and protections the investment provides is crucial.
+For those considering the Gold Card, understanding the specific benefits and protections your gift provides is crucial.
+Remember: this is a non-refundable gift, not an investment.

-Based on the current framework announced by the Trump administration, Gold Card holders would receive:
+Based on the current program framework, Individual Gold Card holders receive:

 1. Permanent Residency (Green Card): Full immigration status allowing live, work, and study anywhere in the United States